 YEAR(2)columns in existing tables are treated as before, but

-YEAR(2)in new or altered tables are converted to
+YEAR(2)in new or altered tables is converted to

 YEAR(4).
-For more information, see YEAR(2) Limitations and Migrating to YEAR(4).
+For more information, see 2-Digit YEAR(2) Limitations and Migrating to 4-Digit YEAR.

 As of MySQL 5.6.6, it is explicitly disallowed to assign the value